Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 ### Important Printing Information

 I want to be very clear here:
-You are *not* to add any print output to the system in your final submission.
+You are *not* to add any print output to the operating system in your final submission.
 This means that you are *not* to print in the kernel, and not to have prints anywhere other than in your `ps` implementation.

 You should generally **never** have debugging output in your final products.